ysig/GraKeL/doc/user_manual/longer_introduction.rst

     where we get the same result.
-Now if both a :code:`GraphKernel` has a :code:`random_seed` and the :code:`kernel` is provided with one inside parametrization, the second will be used inside the :code:`kernel` and the first outside, in the rest code area covered by the decorator, as expected.
+Now if both a :code:`GraphKernel` has a :code:`random_seed` and the :code:`kernel` is provided with one inside parametrization, the second will be used inside the :code:`kernel` and the first outside, in the rest code area covered by the generic wrapper, as expected.
 To demonstrate we will show is the following:

     .. code-block:: python